bashup/mdsh/mdsh.md

 ### mdsh-embed

-Embed a module's source in such a way that it believes itself to be `source`d when executed.
+Embed a bash module's source in such a way that it believes itself to be `source`d when executed.

 ```shell
 mdsh-embed() {